nooxnet/smart-meter-mbus-dlms/readme.md

 config file set everything to false.
 Also note that "maxBytes", "maxTelegrams" and "maxApplicationDataUnits" must all be set to 0.
 Else the script would stop prematurely.

-To create a service I followed those links:
+To create a service I followed the steps from here:
 - https://natancabral.medium.com/run-node-js-service-with-systemd-on-linux-42cfdf0ad7b2
 - https://stackoverflow.com/questions/4018154/how-do-i-run-a-node-js-app-as-a-background-service/29042953#29042953

 `cd /etc/systemd/system/`

-Check your node location
+Check your node location (see ExecStart= in the script below)

 `whereis node`